Settings & Configuration

 * Create a CNAME record pointing your domain to `om.bitbond.com`.

-* (Optional) Route through [Cloudflare](https://cloudflare.com) with the Proxy/SSL feature enabled.
+* (Optional) Route through [Cloudflare](https://cloudflare.com) with the Proxy/SSL feature enabled so Cloudflare handles HTTPS.

 4. Wait for DNS propagation (up to 24 hours).